raspberrypilearning/archery/en/step_2.md

 If you need to download and install the Scratch offline editor, you can find it at [rpf.io/scratchoff](http://rpf.io/scratchoff){:target="_blank"}.

-In the starter project, you should see a blank backdrop and a skier sprite.
+In the starter project, you should see a target backdrop and a cross hair sprite.

 ![starter projects](images/archery-starter.png)